lethang7794/devops-book/chap-09.md

 [^28]: The _`public` directive_ tells shared caches that this is a public resource that they can safely cache.
 [^29]: The _`max-age=300` directive_ tells shared caches and web browsers that they can cache this content for up to 300 seconds (5 minutes).
+[^30]: These _**search-optimized** document store_

+    - build search indices on top of the documents,
+    - to support full-text search, fuzzy search, faceted search...

+[^31]: [OpenSearch] is a fork of [Elasticsearch] that was created after Elasticsearch switched from an open source license to dual-licensing.
+[^32]: There are some exceptions, such as MongoDB, which has support for joins via the lookup operator, although it’s more limited than the types of joins you get with relational databases.
+[^33]:
+    Again, there are some exceptions, such as MongoDB, which has support for distributed transactions, though again, it’s more limited than what you get with relational databases.

+    Moreover, transactions are not the default, but something you have to remember to use, which is quite error-prone.

+[^34]: With schema-on-read, when the schema's changed, all you have to do is

+    - update your application code to be able to handle both the new data format and the old one, and
+    - your migration is done.

+    Or, to be more accurate, your migration has just started, and it will happen incrementally as new data gets written.